HemanthK-Git/Risc_v_32I/README.md

-# RISC-V 5-Stage Pipeline Processor
+# RISCV 5-Stage Pipeline Processor with Hazard Detection

-A hardware implementation of a 5-stage pipelined processor based on the RISC-V ISA.
+A hardware implementation of a 5-stage pipelined processor based on the RISC-V 32ISA.
 This project is designed for educational purposes, FPGA prototyping, and to serve as a baseline for microarchitectural exploration.

 ## 📑 Table of Contents